jamesyan2028/ResumeProjects/README.md

 Hello, welcome to my project library.
 I've compiled many of the projects I've previously built in separate subfolders in this repository.
-Currently, the Othello Engine requires Java8 to run, and the Image Denoiser project requires Matlab.
+If you’re curious about any of the projects in this repository, want to discuss my work, or have suggestions for collaboration, feel free to reach out to me at james.yan2028@gmail.com.
+I’d be happy to answer questions, provide additional details, or walk through any of the projects.